WinVector/cdata/Examples/control_table/control_table.md

 and also the shape you wish your outgoing data records to be arranged in.

-This simple data transform is in fact not a single pivot/un-pivot as the result records spread data-values over multiple rows and multiple columns at the same time.
+This simple data transform is in fact not a single pivot/un-pivot, as the result records spread data-values over multiple rows and multiple columns at the same time.
 We call the transform simple, because from a user point of view: it takes records of one form to another form (with the details left to the implementation).

-What I would like to comment on here is: some of the great advantages in using a data driven record transform specification.
+In this note I would like to comment on some of the great advantages of using a data driven record transform specification.

 First, as we see above and in the